-If you need to cancel an appointment, please call us at 617-355-8994.
-Please give us as much notice as possible—at least 24 hours—so that we may accommodate other patients.
+If you need to cancel an appointment, please call us at 617-355-6388.
+Please give us as much notice as possible — at least 24 hours — so that we may accommodate other patients.

-During your first visit, you and your child will meet with a neurologist.
-He will review your child’s medical history and perform a specialized physical exam.
+During your first visit, you and your child will meet with a neurologist, who will review your child’s medical history and perform a specialized physical exam.
 First visits usually last one hour.